-Again, Germany accounts for many of the foreign spins but the song is also popular in neighboring Switzerland.
+Again, Germany accounts for many of the foreign spins but the song is also popular in neighbouring Switzerland.
 Among the stations to play it here are Radio 3FACH, a leading non-commercial cultural radio for young people, the community radio station Kanal K in Aarau and Radio Stadtfilter.
 In Austria it has both been played on the national radio ORF Ö1 and on independent stations like Radio Orange.

 In Eastern Europe, the large Polish radio station Polskie Radio Trójka and the alternative SRO Rádio FM in Slovakia have also had it in rotation.
 It has even traveled as far away as the Farao Islands where it has been played on national radio.
 In Southern Europe, 'Süphe' has been played on Portuguese national radio as well as the very popular Italian independent Radio Citta Aperta.

 It's hugely encouraging to see that upcoming Turkish artists performing in their own language and drawing on their own musical traditions are being received so well by radio stations across the world.
 Especially since the majority of these are not stations that are strictly dedicated to 'world music'.
 Hopefully, both artists will be able to connect even further with many of these stations and build on the current foundation.
-It would be great to see Turkish acts join the ranks of other non-western artists who are currently creating international success on their own terms.
+It would be great to see Turkish acts join the ranks of other non-western artists (like BTS) who are currently creating international success on their own terms.